People who want to stay in Thailand on a longer-term basis can get different types of Thai visas.

 If you’re paying a fee for the privilege of living in Thailand and they’re sweetening the pot with a few extra benefits, that’s great, but don’t base your decision on the benefits.
 Base it on whether or not you’re going to be around to use them.

-If you’re not going to be in Thailand to use the spa, the golf, the airport transfers for all your flights, the health check, the discounts at shops (which are usually worthless), the government concierge, etc., you don’t need the Thai Elite Visa.
+If you’re not going to be in Thailand to use the spa, the golf, the airport transfers for all your flights, the health check, the discounts at shops, the government concierge, etc., you don’t need the Thai Elite Visa.
 You need to be in Thailand and using the services for it to be worth it.